desimilkyway/desi-mws-dr1-datamodel/docs/index.rst

 The DESI MWS data Tree
 ----------------------

-This hosts the key products from the RVSpecfit and FERRE pipelines.
+This hosts the description of the data products for stars in DESI from the RVSpecfit and FERRE pipelines.
+This description is based on the data from the DR1 data release.

-The outputs are groups two pipelines are given separately with the exception of mwsall table that combined the outputs from the two pipelines in one file, as well as identifies duplicates observed in different surveys and programs.
+The outputs from two pipelines are given separately with the exception of of the main mwsall table that combines the outputs from the two pipelines in one file, as well as identifies duplicates observed in different surveys and programs.

 DESI MWS data